Tony Sewell: Commission on Race and Ethnic Disparities

 In July 2020, Sewell was appointed chair of a Government commission tasked with examining race disparity in the UK.
-His appointment was criticised by the Muslim Council of Britain, which stated that Sewell was "keen on downplaying race disparities".
+His appointment was criticized by the Muslim Council of Britain, which stated that Sewell was "keen on downplaying race disparities".
 On 31 March 2021, the 258-page report of the Commission on Race and Ethnic Disparities led by Sewell, was published.
 It concluded that while racism exists in the UK, the UK was not institutionally racist.
 The report was praised by writer and former Social Mobility commissioner David Goodhart and by The Times, which described it as a "nuanced and practical document".
 Trevor Phillips, the former chairman of the Equality and Human Rights Commission who supported the report, criticised the "white establishment" for not defending Sewell from criticism.
 In March 2022, the Government's formal response to the Commission's Report, the Inclusive Britain report, was published, which accepted all the recommendations made by Sewell's report.

-Following the report's publication, Sewell received considerable online criticism, including from Labour MP Clive Lewis, who tweeted a picture of a Ku Klux Klan member, and from Cambridge post-colonial studies academic Priyamvada Gopal, who questioned if Sewell had a real doctorate and then compared him to Joseph Goebbels.
-Commentators on race, education, health, and economics criticised the report's findings for downplaying the extent of racism in Britain.
-The Runnymede Trust, a race equality think tank, stated it was a "let down" by the report and its denial of the existence of institutional racism.
+Following the report's publication, Sewell received a considerable amount of online criticism, including from Labour MP Clive Lewis, who tweeted a picture of a Ku Klux Klan member, and from Cambridge post-colonial studies academic Priyamvada Gopal, who questioned if Sewell had a real doctorate and then compared him to Joseph Goebbels.
+Commentators on race, education, health, and economics criticized the report's findings for downplaying the extent of racism in Britain.
+The Runnymede Trust, a race equality think tank, stated that the report was a "let down" that denied the existence of institutional racism.
 A further study on racial disparity, led by Nissa Finney, a professor of human geography at the University of St Andrews, was published in April 2023.
 It asserted that the Sewell Report downplayed the existence and impact of structural and institutional racism and concluded that "Britain is not close to being a racially just society".
 Its findings were not recognised by the government.